Overview

 Background

 Mova was founded in 2004 by Steve Perlman and incubated by Rearden Companies to provide first-tier motion capture services and develop world-class motion capture technology.
-Mova is a wholly-owned subsidiary of another Rearden-incubated company, OnLive, the pioneer of on-demand, cloud-based video game services.
+Mova is a wholly-owned subsidiary of Rearden Companies.

 Mova Contour Reality Capture, introduced in 2006, was designed from the ground up to capture deformable surfaces (like faces, hands and cloth), enabling it to pick up the detailed performance of the human body with unprecedented realism.